orbitalquark/textadept/docs/api.md

     is `false`.
   * `case_insensitive_fold_points`: Whether or not fold points added via `lexer.add_fold_point()` ignore case.
 The default value is `false`.
+  * `no_user_word_lists`: Does not automatically allocate word lists that can be set by users.
+This should really only be set by non-programming languages like markup languages.
   * `inherit`: Lexer to inherit from.
 The default value is `nil`.

 Usage: